ansel2000/Customer-Churn-Prediction/README.md

-# Customer Churn to facilitate market using Djamgo and CNN
+# Customer Churn to facilitate market using Django and CNN

 #### Please go through entire readme for complete project specifications